-We men know that we are never going to have the physical strength of superman.
-We’re never going to be as debonair as Bruce Wayne.
+We men know we’re never going to have the physical strength of Superman.
+We’ll never be as debonair as Bruce Wayne.
 But most of us would choose to be an important villain instead of a sidelined extra and weak civilian.
-Part of us would choose to be Bane, or Lex Luther, who has a name, who has a role, whose purpose is forcibly impressed on the world, over a faceless innocent who needs to be rescued, and whose story is never told.
+Part of us would choose to be Bane, or Lex Luther, who has a name, who has a role, whose purpose is forcibly impressed on the world, over a faceless innocent who needs to be rescued and whose story is never told.

 The higher we climb this ladder—the deeper our devotion grows to this myth about being the beloved hero—the more devastating the consequences of failure.
 The more visceral and soul-destroying the consequences of remaining unrecognized.
 Body fat, minimum wage, no 401k, rejection by women, disapproval by older men, these are unbreakable shackles that chain us to our self-hatred.

 Our wickedness breaks the illusion of our self-righteous control; our failures put boot to neck on our fantasies of strength.
-As men, we are given every reason in the world to despise ourselves, and at the same time are supplied with every resource imaginable to distract ourselves from ourselves—distractions which ultimately push us deeper into our hatred.
+As men, we’re given every reason in the world to despise ourselves, and at the same time we’re supplied with every resource imaginable to distract ourselves from ourselves—distractions that ultimately push us deeper into our hatred.

 Maybe God can save us from eternal damnation, but can he save us from ourselves now?

-Men, would you allow me to speak to God for us?
-Would you approach his throne with me—as aspiring heroes, as failures, as those tempted with the idea that a bullet is a greater relief than any grace God can provide?
+Men, allow me to speak to God for us.
+Approach his throne with me—as aspiring heroes, as failures, as those tempted with the idea that a bullet is a greater relief than any grace God can provide:

-Lord, you tell us one of the hardest things we could possibly hear: that we are never forced to pull any trigger.
+Lord, you tell us one of the hardest things we could possibly hear: that we’re never forced to pull any trigger.
 Death beckons us only by intruding on our memory of your goodness:

 “You have not remembered the Rock of your refuge…in a day of grief and incurable pain” (Isaiah 17:10–11).

 Incurable pain.
 How could you possibly make our failures as men any more palatable?
-How could you break us free from the entangling distractions which numb us to the pain of those failures?
+How could you break us free from the entangling distractions that numb us to the pain of those failures?

 Are you unfamiliar with our rejection?
-Do you know what it’s like to know that if people watched our daily lives, our secret moments, that they would write articles about how we are pathetic and immature “man-boys”?
+Do you know what it’s like to know that if people watched our daily lives, our secret moments, they would write about how we’re pathetic and immature “man-boys”?

 “He was despised and rejected by men, a man of sorrows and acquainted with grief; and as one from whom men hide their faces he was despised, and we esteemed him not” (Isaiah 53:3).

 Despised.
 Rejected.
-Men hide their faces from you.
+Men hid their faces from you.
 Hated.
 Ugly.
-OK.
+Okay.
 Maybe you know a little.
 But you don’t know what it’s like to feel the weight of God’s rejection compounded on that rejection.
 You don’t know what it’s like for God to hate you.

-“Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God and afflicted… Yet it was the will of the Lord to crush him; he has put him to grief” (Isaiah 53:4, Isaiah 53.10″ data-version=”esv” data-purpose=”bible-reference”>10).
+“Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God and afflicted… Yet it was the will of the Lord to crush him; he has put him to grief” (Isaiah 53:4, 10).